Who Is Your Hero?

 Yet invariably there’s a disaster and everyone starts clamoring for the hero.
 The comic book industry did much to popularize the concept of hero and villain.
 But I believe that humanity has always looked for someone to save them.

 My son likes to ask me the question: “If you could have any superpower what would it be?”
 The list includes things like super speed, super strength, telekinetic ability, flight and time travel.
-I’m always challenged to answer because there’s usually a limit to the amount of powers that he allows me to select.
+I’m always challenged to answer because there’s usually a limit to the number of powers that he allows me to select.

 There are many characteristics that we believe a good hero should have.
 The major ones are: